Karina-atriztan/CLUSTERINNG-RNASEQ-/README.md

 # RNA-seq-data-analysis
-Here I describe the significant steps for T. atroviride RNA-seq data analysis using in the paper Atriztán-Hernández K. and Herrera-Estrella A. in press.
+Here I describe the significant steps for T. atroviride RNA-seq data analysis using in the paper Atriztán-Hernández K. and Herrera-Estrella A. 2021.

 ## Objetive
 Main of these repository is to concatenate tested software and pipileines for T. atroviride  RNA-seq Data analysis.